kvshw/luminaire/README.md

 (26.07.2023)

-- Completed the functionalities of the project and it's working the desired way.
+- After having a few days vacation, I Completed the functionalities of the project and it's working the desired way.
 - Values emiting was easier to implement into the project.
 - I'm having a doubt about the UI design because the PDF design and Video design is totally different.
 I sent a email regrading the doubt I'm having to the Helvar team.
 Hope I'll get a reply.
 Otherwise I'm planning on doing both designs.
 - I haven't done testing in cypress so I'm currently learning that to implement it.